MariusSMA/google-search-results/README.md

 - CSS custom properties
 - Flexbox
 - Mobile-first workflow
+- JavaScript

 ### What I learned

+- First I didn't realize how big this project is going to be, so I thought if I will use just CSS I'm going to be fine.
+After the first 500 lines of code I realize how important is a framework like SASS which can help you keep all of your styles clear and organized in more files and then compile them into one big CSS file.
+At least from now on I know how I am going to handle big projects
+- Mobile Navigation
+- Fixed navigation bar by using the window.ScrollY
-- I learned how to make a horizontal navigation and how to hide the scrollbar for mobile devices in each major browser.
+- How to make a horizontal navigation and how to hide the scrollbar for mobile devices in each major browser.

 ## Author